Alsophis antillensis

-Alsophis antillensis, also known as the Guadeloupe racer, Antilles racer, or Leeward racer, is a species of snake endemic to the Caribbean island of Guadeloupe.
+Alsophis antillensis, also known as the Guadeloupe racer, Antilles racer, or Leeward racer, is a species of snake endemic to the Caribbean islands of Guadeloupe and Dominica.
 This species was placed on the IUCN Red List of Threatened Species in 2015 and is labeled as Critically Endangered.

 Description

 The Alsophis antillensis can reach nearly a meter in length.
 These racers are non-venomous and known for their agility and speed.
 These snakes are excellent hunters due to their speed and elusive prey.
 These snakes also appear in varying colors and patterns including browns, grays, and reds to allow them to blend into their natural habitats.

 Diet

 This snake feeds on lizards, frogs, birds, and small mammals.
 It rarely bites humans, but may release a foul-smelling, though harmless, cloacal secretion when disturbed.

 Predation

 These snakes are primarily diurnal.
 Even though they are non-venomous, their constricting abilities allow them to be an effective predator.
 When threatened, these snakes displaying loud hissing and striking to ward off potential threats.
-Due to their fast nature, these snakes are can flee quickly, allowing them to avoid predators and their agile nature allows them to be excellent hunters.
+Due to their fast nature, these snakes can flee quickly, allowing them to avoid predators and their agile nature allows them to be excellent hunters.